-U of T’s Centre for Urban Schooling aims to help inner-city youths succeed
+U of T’s Centre for Urban Schooling aims to help youths in disadvantaged neighbourhoods succeed

 By his own admission, 20-year-old Prince Peprah was not a model high school student.
 He cut classes, got into trouble and once received a month-long suspension for fighting.
 “I was on the verge of dropping out.
 I didn’t really know what I wanted to do,” he says.
 Then, in Grade 11, Peprah signed up for a media class.
 With a group of fellow students, he wrote a script and shot a five-minute movie using one of the school’s video cameras.